6 Tasks for Efficient Google Workspace Admin

 Data loss protection (backups) is arguably the most important single mechanism that organizations can utilize to ensure that data is secure and protected.
 Public cloud environments such as Google Workspace are built on top of some of the most highly resilient infrastructure in existence today, is located in Google’s data centers.
 However, all the resiliency provided in the Google Workspace environment does not protect organizations from data loss as a result of end-users.

 For example, what if end users mistakenly delete business-critical documents from their Team Drive?
-What if an end-user inadvertently syncs ransomware to the Google Workspace environment that encrypts G Suite files?
+What if an end-user inadvertently syncs ransomware to the Google Workspace environment that encrypts Google Workspace files?
 What if an attacker gains access to data and is able to delete or otherwise corrupt files, emails, etc?
 All the resiliency in the world at an infrastructure level does not protect you against data loss at the hands of end-users, ransomware, or a potential attacker.

-G Suite administrators must implement Google Workspace best practices for data loss prevention in their environment.
-Failure to do so will at some point result in data loss.
 Google provides no easy built-in way for organizations to restore data in their Google Workspace environment.
 At best there is no assurance from Google that data can be restored.
 Your data is your responsibility and must be treated as such.

 SpinOne provides tremendous value to organizations and Google Workspace admins to be able to protect their data in the Google Workspace organization – something that Google does not include.
 The data protection afforded by SpinOne allows customers to choose which resources they want to include in the backups (Gmail, Team Drives, Calendars, etc).
 The backups of Google Workspace captured by SpinOne include the following functionality: